oVirt/ovirt-site/source/develop/dev-process/working-with-gerrit.html.md

          User <username>

-### Change permissions to the file
+### Changing File Permissions

       chmod 600 ~/.ssh/config

-### Verify SSH configuration
+### Verifying the SSH Configuration

-In order to verify your SSH configuration, do the following:

       ssh gerrit.ovirt.org

-if you get this, it is fine:
+If SSH is configured correctly, you will see the following message:

       ***    Welcome to Gerrit Code Review    ****

-## Git configuration and procedures
+## Git Configuration and Procedures

-### Cloning the oVirt-engine repository
+### Cloning the oVirt-engine Repository

       git clone gerrit.ovirt.org:ovirt-engine

-For a read-only repo, this can also be done using:
+For a read-only repository, this can also be done using:

       #Read-only
       git clone git://gerrit.ovirt.org/ovirt-engine

-### Install the change-ID hook
+### Installing the change-ID Hook

 **You must do this before you commit anything**
 In order to easily track commit changes in Gerrit, each commit must have a change-ID.
 This change-ID is added automatically via a Git hook.
-In order to install this hook do the following:
+To install this hook, enter:

       cd ovirt-engine
       scp -p gerrit.ovirt.org:hooks/commit-msg .git/hooks/